J-dog22/Net_Binary/README.md

 # Net_Binary
-Midterm Assignment for CFRS780 Spring 2021.
 Built a programs that mimics some capabilities of net.exe

 Net.exe is a executable written C++ that attempts to mimic some capabilities of the actual NET.EXE tool.
 This programming was written with the uses of several Windows32 API to help aid in its functionality.